Huang Biren: Departure from MediaCorp

 After leaving the industry, Huang continued to take up numerous endorsement engagements.
 These include being a spokesperson for OCBC Bank's SmartSenior Programme.
 She filmed a TV advertisement for the bank, which also featured her mother.

 In January 2010, she filmed a one-minute TV advertisement for L'Oréal Paris Revitalift Face Cream.
 In the same year, she also endorsed Ginvera Grorich Anti-Dandruff Shampoo.
 A television commercial was filmed and advertisements were also published in numerous print media.
 Biren was then appointed ambassador of slimming company BeauteHub in February 2011.

-Huang made a public appearance at the annual Star Awards 2011 ceremony (Show 1) as guest presenter on 17 April 2011.
+Huang made a public appearance at the annual Star Awards 2011 ceremony as guest presenter on 17 April 2011.

 In June 2011, Huang was interviewed by LiveWell magazine.
-She said it was her dream to film a movie and she has plans to do so in the future if there is a chance.Her last drama with Mediacorp was Mars VS Venus.
+She said it was her dream to film a movie and she has plans to do so in the future if there is a chance.
+Her last drama with Mediacorp was Mars VS Venus.

 Huang announced plans to return to television when she attended the Star Awards 2012 award ceremony as award presenter alongside Member of Parliament Baey Yam Keng.
 She revealed that discussions with MediaCorp are underway and she might star in a drama in 2013.